 Every child is on their own unique path and will be naturally drawn to what interests them most.
 As a result, there's something in here for everyone.
 Luckily, there are a lot of different directions you can take with this lesson.
 The kids mostly focused on stars this year.

 What are Appropriate Ages for History of the Universe?

 Again, there's something in here for everyone.
-Our 10-month-old son enjoys the board books and being present during our read-aloud of George's Secret Key to the Universe just as much as the rest of us.
+Joshua, the youngest, enjoys the board books and being present during our read-aloud of George's Secret Key to the Universe just as much as the rest of us.
 In fact, we liked it so much that we ended up reading this whole series together.
 You can always start with the first book and go from there.

 You may find that most of these materials and follow-up works are geared towards children ages 2 - 12.
 Of course, if your child is mouthing small objects, you can hold off on some of these materials.

 Join us for the Great Lessons, an introduction to the Cosmic Curriculum, traditionally given to Elementary students near the beginning of the school year.
 This 5-part weekly email series will help you tell the story of how our universe began all the way to the origins of language and numbers.